zaks-zaiya/ethos-base-station/README.md

 ### Show settings button

-To show the settings button, press the ethos logo (top left) 7 times in quick succession
+To show the settings button, press the ethos logo (top left) 7 times in quick succession.

 ## Installation and building